Richard D. James Album: Release

-In the United Kingdom, Richard D. James Album was released by Warp on 4 November 1996.
-The album charted on the UK Albums Chart in the week ending 16 November 1996 for one week, where it peaked at number 62.
-In the UK, it was less successful than his two previous albums.
+Richard D. James Album was released through Warp on 4 November 1996.
+It was released on compact disc, cassette and LP; early copies of the album were distributed with a plastic sachet containing James' hair.
 The American version included the Girl/Boy EP as bonus tracks.
-It was released on 28 January 1997 by Sire Records.
-The album was released on compact disc, cassette and gramophone record; early copies of the album were distributed with a plastic sachet containing James' hair.
+The album entered at number 7 on the Dance Albums Chart and at number 62 on the Albums Chart in the UK, on 16 November 1996.
+It was released in the United States through Sire Records on 28 January 1997 and charted at number 20 on Billboard's Top Heatseekers Albums chart.
+By November 1997, it had sold over 100,000 copies and became Warp's most commercially successful release at the time, the former of which surprised James.

 Along with ...I Care Because You Do (1995), Richard D. James Album was reissued on vinyl on 18 September 2012 by record label 1972.
 Warp announced their own re-issue of the album on 180-gram vinyl for 8 October 2012.